-Two additional special-status species known to occur in the region include the bumphead parrotfish (NMFS candidate species and EFH management unit species [MUS]) and the spinner dolphin (protected under the Marine Mammal Protection Act [MMPA]).
+Regarding threatened or endangered species, green and hawksbill turtles are known to utilize Apra Harbor, but there are few records documenting use of beaches for nesting in this area.
+Impacts to these species would be less than significant, as explained in Chapters 10 and 11 of this Volume.
+Formal consultation with the NOAA in the context of Section 7 consultation includes these species.
+Two additional special-status species known to occur in the region include the bumphead parrotfish (a NMFS species of concern) and the spinner dolphin (protected under the Marine Mammal Protection Act [MMPA]).
 The bumphead parrotfish is reported nearby within Piti Bomb Holes Reserve (NOAA 2005); however, it has not been observed in Apra Harbor.
 Spinner dolphins are rarely reported in Outer Apra Harbor.
 There would be no significant impacts to or no adverse effects on special-status species (i.e., the action would not "jeopardize" or result in a "take" of an ESA-listed species or a species listed under the MMPA).

 F. Proposed Disposal Site Determinations.
-Under the 100% upland placement scenario, five upland placement sites on Navy land were identified in the Draft EIS for potential use in support of the proposed dredging action.
+Under the 100% upland placement scenario, five upland placement sites on Navy land have been identified for potential use in support of the proposed dredging action.
 These sites are referred to as Field 3, Field 4, Field 5, PWC Compound and Polaris Point and are described in detail in Appendix D of Volume 9.
-Three of the alternative upland placement sites, Polaris Point, Field 5, and the PWC Compound sites were noted in the Draft EIS to each individually have sufficient capacity to accommodate all of the anticipated dredged material from either alternative action.
-Recent preliminary information from the upland placement study supplemental review has indicated that there may be substantially less upland capacity available on the five confined disposal facilities on Navy lands.
-Due to land use changes, Field 4, the PWC Compound, and the Polaris Point CDFs may not be available for upland placement.
-Capacity may be reduced in Field 5 due to cell construction to separate different types of materials.
-Field 3 remains a suitable option for upland placement site(s) used, there would be no discharge of effluent associated with the upland placement at any of the possible upland sites and therefore no mixing zones are necessary for this disposal option.
+Three of the alternative upland placement sites, Polaris Point, Field 5, and the PWC Compound sites, each individually have sufficient capacity to accommodate all of the anticipated dredged material from either alternative action.
+There would be no discharge of effluent associated with the upland placement at any of these five possible upland sites and therefore no mixing zones are necessary for this disposal option.

 G. Determination of Cumulative Effects on the Aquatic Ecosystem.
 The proposed action is not expected to have significant cumulative adverse impacts.
 Dredging and disposal of dredged material has and would continue to cause temporary increases in turbidity in dredged areas.
 Ongoing and future dredging projects in Apra Harbor would have additive impacts with the dredging proposed under either alternative.
-The majority of these impacts would be temporary in nature and/or would be minimized through the implementation of mitigation measures and BMPs.
+The majority of these impacts would be temporary in nature and/or would be minimized through the implementation of BMPs.

 Potential cumulative anthropogenic impacts on non-coral benthic organisms include potential releases of chemicals attached to suspended sediment into the ocean; introduction of debris into the water column and onto the seafloor; and mortality and injury of marine organisms near the areas of impact.
 Implementation of the proposed action, when considered cumulatively with the past, present and future projects, would have no significant long-term effects or changes to species abundance or diversity; or result in significant loss or degradation of sensitive habitats.
-The majority of these impacts would be temporary in nature and/or would be minimized through the implementation of BMPs None of the potential impacts would affect the sustainability of resources, the regional ecosystem, or the human community.
+None of the potential impacts would affect the sustainability of resources, the regional ecosystem, or the human community.
 Therefore, cumulative impacts to non-coral benthic organisms on Guam would be less than significant.